Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Introduction

-Stochastic gradient descent algorithm (SGD) is a scalable solution for optimization in applications with large-scale data and has been widely used for NN training \citep{amari1993backpropagation,hinton2012neural,bottou2012stochastic}.
-It avoids the calculation and memory burdens by using a randomly selected subset of the dataset, which is called a mini-batch, to calculate the gradient and update parameters in each recursion.
-In NN optimization, SGD also accelerates the convergence process, as the inherent noise from the stochastic nature of mini-batches helps escape from the local minimizer \citep{kleinberg2018alternative}.
-Unfortunately, SGD cannot be directly used to optimize the partial likelihood of all samples because calculating the individual partial likelihood requires access to all data that survived longer (at risk).
-This makes it unclear how to optimize the Cox model through SGD.
+The stochastic gradient descent algorithm (SGD) is a scalable solution for optimization with large-scale data and has been widely used for training NN \citep{amari1993backpropagation,bottou2012stochastic}.
+SGD alleviates the computational and memory burdens by using a randomly selected (small) subset of the dataset, known as a mini-batch, to compute the gradient and update parameters in each iteration.
+Moreover, in NN optimization, \citet{xie2020diffusion} showed that, compared to GD, SGD favors flat minima, which often leads to better generalization.
+This explains why SGD is preferred for training an NN.
+However, SGD cannot directly optimize the partial likelihood of all samples through mini-batches because evaluating the partial likelihood of an event subject requires access to data for all subjects who survived longer.

-Several attempts have been made to enable parameter updates of the Cox model using the mini-batch data. \citet{kvamme2019time} followed the idea of nested case-control Cox regression from \citet{goldstein1992asymptotic}, proposing an approximation of the gradient of partial likelihood from the case-control pairs instead of using all at-risk samples.
-This strategy worked well in practice, making it possible to fit the Cox model with SGD. \citet{sun2020genome} fitted a Cox-NN to establish a prediction for eye disease progression through SGD where the recursion was based on the partial likelihood of a subset of data.
-Recently, \citet{tarkhan2024online} studied the SGD for Cox regression in online learning and demonstrated that the maximizer of the expected partial likelihood of any subset is the true parameter under the Cox regression model.
-This observation and the practical successes imply that the Cox models can be optimized through the SGD, but lack the theoretical guarantee.
+Several attempts have been made to enable parameter updates for Cox models using mini-batch data. \citet{kvamme2019time} followed the idea of nested case-control Cox regression from \citet{goldstein1992asymptotic}, proposing an approximation of the gradient of partial likelihood using the case-control pairs instead of using all at-risk samples. \citet{sun2020genome} fitted a Cox-NN to establish a prediction model for an eye disease progression through SGD, where the iteration was based on the partial likelihood of a random subset of data. \citet{tarkhan2024online} studied SGD for Cox regression in an online learning setting and demonstrated that the gradient of the expected mini-batch partial likelihood at the true parameter is zero.
+Despite the successful application of SGD to Cox models, the statistical foundations of the mini-batch maximum partial likelihood estimator (mb-MPLE), of which the SGD seeks to estimate, remain unexplored.
+Notably, the average mini-batch partial likelihood depends on the batch size and differs from the full partial likelihood, as highlighted in (\ref{eq:sgd neq gd}).
+Such a distinction in the objective function differentiates mb-MPLE from MPLE, requiring the development of new statistical properties for the mb-MPLE.